Marissa honors injured teammate with conference win over Dupo

 The Dupo program has made an about-face under Carpenter.
 The Tigers were a combined 12-66 over the last three seasons and have already surpassed that victory total this year.

-Dupo was without leading scorer Octavia Heidelberg on Monday, who has yet to be cleared by doctors after an issue with her heart rate.
+Dupo was without leading scorer Octavia Heidelberg, who has yet to be cleared by doctors after an issue with her heart rate, according to Carpenter.

 "It's going to be tough, but our goal is to win the regional," Smith said.
 "And then go from there."